-Dietary indiscretion is a very common reason for vomiting in dogs.
+Dietary indiscretion can be one cause of vomiting in dogs.
 This often happens after a dog gets into the trash or eats table scraps.
 Examining the vomit and your dog's behavior after the vomiting has stopped can give you clues to the cause.
-If the dog seems better after the vomiting, it was likely a dietary issue and may be resolved.
+If the dog seems better after the vomiting, it was likely a dietary issue and may be resolved without any further complications.
 Keep a close eye on your dog for the next day or two, watching for more vomiting or other signs of illness.

 Examining the Vomit

-If your dog vomits, first have a look at the substance that was vomited up.
+If your dog vomits, first have a look at the substance that has been vomited.

 - Is it food?

 - Is it mostly bile or mucus?
 What color is it?

 - Does the vomit contain white foam, water, or blood?

 - Are there pieces of toys, clothing or other inedible material mixed in?

-It's a good idea to drop any foreign objects you find into a baggie in case your vet needs to see them later.
-Make a note describing the vomit in case you need to remember when you talk with the vet and take a photo if you can.
+It's a good idea to drop any foreign objects you may find into a baggie in case your vet needs to see them later.
+Make a note describing the vomit in case you need to remember when you talk with the vet, and take a photo if you can.
 If lethargy, diarrhea, or other signs of illness accompany the vomiting, make a note of this too.

 Wait and Observe

 When to Call the Vet

 Never give over-the-counter or prescription medications without your vet's advice.
 If vomiting occurs a few times throughout the first day and is still happening the next day, contact your vet.
 If your dog won't eat for two days in a row, you should contact your vet even if the vomiting has stopped.
 Diarrhea sometimes occurs during or after vomiting episodes.
 Call your vet if your dog's diarrhea doesn't begin to improve within a day or two.